Davidyz/AutoStacker/README.md

 whether the script can support the raw file for your camera, check it out on rawpy [official website](https://pypi.org/project/rawpy/).

+Since this project uses Type Hinting, a relatively new version of CPython is recommended but other version might work too.
+I developed this in a CPython 3.9 environment.

 ## Aim

-This script aims to perform 2 types of actions:
+This script aims to perform 3 types of actions:

 1. when you want to do a time-lapse with images that are too noisy.
 In this case, you may use this script to do mean-stacking on the images.
 For example,